 Azithromycin is well tolerated with a low incidence of side effects.

-The following are undesirable effects of Azithromycin: Gastrointestinal:
+The following undesirable effects: Gastrointestinal:

 Nausea, vomiting, diarrhea, loose stools, abdominal discomfort (pain/cramps), and flatulence.